scicloj/scicloj.github.io/content/en/blog/jointprob-changes/index.md

 title: "The Jointprob community: changes on the agenda, and an upcoming talk about Bayesian Hierarchical Models"
 description: ""
 date: 2023-08-09
-lastmod: 2023-08-09
+lastmod: 2023-08-10
 draft: false
 weight: 40
 images: []
 contributors: ["daslu"]
 ---

 :star: **TL;DR:** In the coming weeks and months, the Jointprob community will organize standalone talks about topics in Bayesian Statistics and Probabilistic Modeling.
-The first one will be in August, by David MacGillivray, about Bayesian Hierarchical Models. :star:
+[The first one](./#a-special-talk-bayesian-hierarchical-models-with-david-macgillivray) will be in August, by David MacGillivray, about Bayesian Hierarchical Models. :star:

 ---------------